OccupyWallStreet/nycga2/wp-content/plugins/bp-group-organizer/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+Updated for WP 3.3 and with better translation support

 = 1.0.1 =
 Fixed issue with admin link and generally cleaned things up